Kiwoito Africa Safaris

 A climb on the Marangu route is comparatively cheap.
 You need no camping equipment (no cost for extra porters to carry the equipment) and you can do the climb in five days/four nights.
 Also, many cutthroat budget operators run treks on this route.

-But make no mistake: the Marangu route is NOT easy and it is NOT for tourists!
-It is a serious climb with very low success rates.
-Only a quarter to a third of the climbers on this route reach the summit of Kilimanjaro.
-The reason?
+Marangu route is NOT easy and it is NOT Touristic as it seems Like It is a serious climb Route with very low success rates with a record of only a quarter to a third of the climbers on this route reach the summit of Kilimanjaro and Here Is Why

-Well, even if not as scenic as other routes, it is still a spectacular experience with great views all along.
-There are two reasons why you may want to climb Kilimanajaro on the Marangu route:
+Well, even if not as scenic as other routes, it is still a spectacular experience with great views all along, There are number of reasons why you may want to climb Kilimanjaro via the Marangu route

 1. You absolutely can not, under no circumstances, imagine sleeping in a tent for five nights or more.
 (But don’t think those huts offer luxury accommodation or that there are any amenities.
 There aren’t.
 You get a mattress and pillow – no linen – on a bunk bed, and you get to eat in a crowded dining hall.
 No less and no more.)